Skip to content

 $ kubectl edit sveltoscluster prod-cluster -n monitoring

-Note: The command assumes you have kubectl configured to access the Sveltos management cluster.
+The command assumes kubectl is configured to access the Sveltos management cluster.

 $ sveltosctl register cluster --namespace=<namespace> --cluster=<cluster name> \